A slow site speed not only frustrates visitors but also hinders your search ranking, making it harder for new users to find your website.

 Do I need to improve the speed of my site?

-Well definitelyimproving the speed of the website can give you advantages in terms of conversions and costs.
-Organic traffic, conversion rate, and sales can all be tied to how fast or slow your website is.
+Well, improving the speed of the website can give you advantages in terms of conversions and costs.
+A fast website can boost organic traffic, conversion rates, and sales.

 Making a website faster for users can require consensus from stakeholders across all teams.
 It can require you to make difficult decisions about features, functionality, and aesthetics that impact performance.
 Organizationally, the additional design time and resources required may also require management approval.